Please Clap (timestamp (00:29)

 No cell phones, ipads, or laptops in use during class.

-Wicked Women in Literature and Film: Who Are They?
+January 13 Bad Girls Just Want to Have Fun / Wicked Women in Literature and Film: Who Are They?
 And What Did They Do?
-Banned Books / Imprisonment / Newgate Jail
+Banned Books / Imprisonment /

 REQUIRED VIEWING:

-Lady / Corporate Feminism vs. Revolutionary Feminism: Literary Critics and Historians of the book remain trapped inside the dead end of a binary opposition between two predictable, judgmental labels: on the one hand, you have pejoratives like "misogynistic"; "sexist" and on the other, you have agenda free, no content corporate labels like "strong women"; "leaders"; "firsts"; "representation"; "intersectionality; "voices"; and "agency."
-No reading or reflection required.
+Lady / Corporate Feminism vs. Revolutionary Feminism: Literary Critics and Historians of the book remain trapped inside the dead end of a binary opposition between two predictable, judgmental labels: on the one hand, you have pejoratives like "misogynistic"; "sexist" and on the other, you have agenda free, no content corporate labels like "strong women"; "independent women"; (business) "leaders"; "firsts"; "representation"; "intersectionality; "voices"; "empowerment," and "agency."
+No reading or reflection required (or allowed?).
+In a word: "feminonormativity."

 REQUIRED READING: